 Normally we all first download & put the jQuery file in the website’s folder.
-Then we reference this file in the page head section.
+Then we reference this file on the page head section.

 <head> <script src="files/jquery-3.2.1.min.js"></script> </head>